 Having to manage to a portfolio savings goal could force an MTA into a difficult position if resultant MTI bids do not prospectively meet MTA portfolio-level savings goals.
 How will the MTA respond?
 Will the MTA continue to execute multiple solicitation rounds until the portfolio goal is prospectively met?
 How will the fixed budget accommodate this situation?

-Alternatively, the group has concerns about how the MTA will select winning bids if their solicitation garners more bids than required to meet the MTA goal.
+Alternatively, how will the MTA select winning bids if their solicitation garners more bids than required to meet the MTA goal.
 Will the MTA only sign contracts for MTIs with the quickest or easiest savings to meet the portfolio goal possibly leaving some MTA budget unallocated to other possibly viable MTIs?

 An MTA portfolio savings goal does little in the near term to guide MTIs’ operation, a key responsibility of the MTA.
 Significant savings will not be realized in the short to mid-term for MTIs.
 If the savings are to come through the adoption of codes, and the existence of an MTA savings goal does very little to ensure the adoption of code.
 The MTA should be focused on maximizing the results of its MTI selections, choosing MTIs with significant savings potential and long-term cost-effectiveness that also achieve the other principles of the MT program.
 Realization of individual MTI savings (that would presumably contribute to an MTA savings goal) requires unrelenting attention to the details of MTI implementation well before savings accrue.